 His stint in Laois bolstered his legacy further.
 Success took a while to arrive in Kildare, but it came more or less immediately in Laois.

 They had a nice even spread of scorers throughout with Brian McDonald and Ross Munnelly, the latter still trooping away, to the fore.
-The All-Stars would eventually go to players further down the field, goalkeeper Fergal Byron and defenders Joe Higgins and Tom Kelly honoured.
+The All-Stars would eventually go to players further down the field, with goalkeeper Fergal Byron and defenders Joe Higgins and Tom Kelly honoured.

 They scooped one Leinster title and should have won more, losing after replays to Westmeath and Dublin in the Leinster finals of 2004 and 2005.